Texas Tech University

 • Colleges, universities, and professional schools; state, local, and private

-Overall, industries that covet bioengineers include medicine, hospitals, pharmaceuticals, consumer product companies, regulatory and product-liability law (financial services, patent, advertising), government agencies and academia.
-These opportunities aren't just limited to the United States.
+Overall, industries that covet bioengineers include medicine, hospitals, pharmaceuticals, consumer product companies, regulatory and product-liability law (financial services, patent, advertising), government agencies, and academia.
+These opportunities are not just limited to the United States.
 There is a significant, worldwide demand for skilled bioengineers in countries as close as Canada, and as far away as China.
-The BMES maintains a list of companies which are involved in the myriad of fields related to Bioengineering.
+The Biomedical Engineering Society (BMES) maintains a list of companies which are involved in the myriad of fields related to Bioengineering.

 apply